Ann Rice's "Vampire Chronicles" "Lives of Mayfair Witches' Rights" Land on AMC Networks – Up News Info

-AMC Networks has reached an agreement to acquire the main literary works of Anne Rice, The Vampire Chronicles Series and The Mayfair Witches Life Series, for the development of series.
+AMC Networks has reached an agreement to acquire the main literary works of Anne Rice, The Vampire Chronicles and The Life of the Mayfair Witches, for the development of series.

 The Vampire Chronicles The series spans 18 titles, including Interview with The Vampire, The Vampire Lestat, The Queen of the Damned and The hour of the witches.